netgen-layouts/layouts-docs/tips_tricks/custom_block_type_icons.rst

 How to add icons for custom block types
 =======================================

-Once you add a custom block definition and corresponding block type, you will notice that the icon is missing in Block Manager app.
+Once you :doc:`add a custom block definition and corresponding block type </cookbook/custom_blocks>`, you will notice that the icon is missing in Block Manager app.
 This is due to fact that icons are loaded through CSS, rather than through configuration.

 In order to add your own icon to Netgen Layouts, you will need to inject a piece of CSS into Netgen Layouts configuration for Block Manager app.